 The simplest way to control algae growth in your freshwater tank is to keep your tank clean.
 By performing regular water changes your tank will not only be cleaner and healthier, but the water parameters will remain stable.
 Tanks with stable water chemistry are less likely to see the spikes in nitrogen or phosphate levels that often precipitate increased algae growth.
+You can supplement regular water changes with a product I highly recommend called RE-FRESH by Dr. Tim's Aquatics.
+It's a potent combination of beneficial bacteria that works very well at maintaining clear water.
 It is also wise to keep your aquarium out of direct sunlight and to limit the amount of artificial light you are using in your tank.
 If you have a planted tank, it is recommended that you leave your lights on for only 10 to 12 hours per day – if you leave them on any longer you may struggle with excess algae in your tank.

 In addition to keeping your aquarium clean and avoiding excess light, introducing an algae eater to your tank is another simple way to control aquarium algae.
 There are several species of algae eating fish available including Siamese algae eaters, Plecostomus, Otocinclus Catfish and Chinese algae eaters.
 Some species of shrimp and large snails can also serve as algae eaters in the freshwater aquarium.
 If you choose to introduce one of these creatures into your tank keep in mind that, while it may feed largely on aquarium algae growths, you may need to supplement its diet with algae wafers and fresh vegetables.